Garth619/WPVue/README.md

 When you've finished your app and are ready to deploy, open up a command prompt and enter `npm run build`.
 This will create a dist folder where your completed app is ready for production.
 Please note this folder has to be run on a web server.
 Simply opening up the index.html file there will not load up the app.

+If you'd like a turn key web app, WP Web Apps <https://wpwebapps.com> is the first seller of commercial web apps for WordPress.